[99%'s Choice] How to Backup Entire Hard Drive Windows 10 - Qiling

 2. Do I need to backup my entire hard drive?

-Backing up your entire hard drive is not required, but it is recommended.
-By backing up your entire hard drive, you will be able to restore your computer to its original state if something goes wrong.
+Backing up your entire hard drive is recommended, as it allows you to restore your computer to its original state in case of issues.

 3. How often should I backup my hard drive?